Need help reducing plastic waste in your day-to-day life? Our zero waste tips have you covered

 6. Say goodbye to your plastic razor

-Switch out your plastic razor for a stainless steel razor!
-Over two billion plastic razors are thrown out in the US alone every year.
-That is enough to wrap around Mother Earth SIX TIMES.
+Switch out your plastic razor for a stainless steel razor.
 How much money do you pay for razors a month?
-Around $5-10 (£3-7.50) right?
-Well, metal razors can be just $20 and will last your entire life!
+Well, metal razors can cost very little and will last your entire life.

 7. Pack reusable mugs